FACTBOX-How do Britain's grants for the self-employed work?

 Here’s how the grants will work.

 Anyone who gets the majority of their income from self-employment with trading profits of up to 50,000 pounds is eligible.
+A treasury official said up to 3.8 million workers will be covered.
 Sunak said that 95% of people who are majority self-employed will benefit from the scheme.